 Various limited services are available at Mistissini, a Cree community located about 90 km southeast of the mine.
+In June 2018, Troilus opened an office at Mistissini.
+The office provides a forum for exchanging information and liaising with the Cree on a variety of social, environmental, and economic aspects of the Troilus Project as well as the potential for future training, employment, and business opportunities.
+In addition, the office will provide information about gold exploration and gold mining in general.
 A greater range of industry services is available at Chibougamau, a mining town with a population of about 8,500 established in 1950 and located about two hours by road to the south.
 It has a well-developed local infrastructure, services, and a mining industry workforce.
 The mine is connected to the provincial hydroelectric grid via a 137 km 161 kV power line.
 Water is plentiful.